VincePuc99/VincePuc99/README.md

 ## Whoami

-Passionate Developer | Open Source Enthusiast
+Software Developer | Open Source Enthusiast

 Hello!
 I'm Vince, a dedicated software developer with a love for creating innovative solutions and contributing to the open-source community.
 My projects span a variety of technologies, showcasing my skills in backend development, data analysis, and automation.